August 6, 2024

 As a retired doctor, Harold Newman knew he needed to see a doctor when he noticed that he was urinating more often than usual.

 He assumed the cause was an enlarged prostate gland.
 As men age, the prostate often gets bigger.
 This can cause a frequent or urgent need to urinate.
+A prostate-specific antigen test, or PSA test, is often used to determine if you have an enlargement, infection, or cancer of the prostate.

 “Even though I didn’t have any other symptoms, my doctor ordered a PSA test to rule out prostate cancer,” said Newman, a Kaiser Permanente member who was 70 years old at the time.
 “This turned out to be a critical step, because my PSA levels were really high.”